 For the second assignment, your group will run a Google Ads digital advertising campaign for a chosen NFP.
-One or more NFPs will be suggested in class (including Gourmet Xpress), or you can choose an NFP you are passionate about.
+One or more NFPs will be suggested in class, or you can choose an NFP you are passionate about.
 To deliver on this exceptional opportunity to both your team and the NFP, your team will need to have access and permission to run the Google Ads campaign on the NFP's behalf.

 The goal of this assignment is to design, implement, manage and analyze a Google Ads campaign for your chosen NFP.
-While this project report and presentation are due at the end of the term, to obtain the best results and learning, you will need to start early, ideally the second week in September.
 We will discuss the project regularly in-class, and for details, please refer to the assignment description on cuLearn.